MrPotato9048/COMPS381F-Group-Project---Image-Share/README.md

 # Image Share
-Server-side app for sharing image with the implementation of MongoDB.<br/>
+Server-side app for sharing image with the implementation of MongoDB.<br>
 Use this link to run: https://localhost:8080
 ## Login/logout
 Default users (username/password):